Flag

 Transparency International Corruption Index 61

-Corruption in Lithuania is perceived as less of a barrier to business, with a significant decline in reported corruption experiences among executives since 2019.
-While large foreign investors generally find the environment manageable, small and medium enterprises (SMEs) face challenges from petty bureaucrats and excessive red tape, leading to complaints of extortion.
-Despite the establishment of the Special Investigation Service to combat corruption and recent legislative improvements aimed at enhancing transparency, issues such as nepotism and high-level corruption persist.
+Corruption in Lithuania is perceived as less of an obstacle for businesses, with a significant decline in reported experiences of corruption among executives since 2019.
+While large foreign investors generally find the environment supportive and fair, small and medium enterprises (SMEs) face challenges from petty bureaucrats and excessive red tape, leading to complaints of extortion.
+Despite the establishment of the Special Investigation Service to combat corruption and the introduction of a new anti-corruption law in 2022, issues such as nepotism and high-level corruption persist, particularly affecting public procurement and services.

 Economy

-Lithuania has a diversified economy that has shown steady growth since the 2009 economic crisis, with a GDP growth of 5.1% in 2021 and a continued growth of 2.2% in 2022 despite challenges from the COVID-19 pandemic and geopolitical tensions.
-The country has a well-educated, multilingual workforce and advanced IT infrastructure, but faced high inflation rates exceeding 20% in 2022 due to rising energy prices, which slowed to 1.2% in 2023.
-Lithuania's economy is characterized by a significant services sector, accounting for 63.1% of GDP, and it has attracted substantial foreign investment, particularly from the United States.
+Lithuania has a diversified economy that has shown steady growth since the 2009 economic crisis, with a GDP growth of 5.1% in 2021 and continued growth of 2.2% in 2022, despite challenges from the COVID-19 pandemic and geopolitical tensions.
+The country has a well-educated workforce and advanced IT infrastructure, and it ranks 20th among EU member states in terms of average net monthly wages.
+Lithuania's economy is characterized by high inflation rates due to rising energy prices, but inflation slowed to 1.2% in 2023.

 Floating Section Image